Section of Social Medicine

 Undergraduate teaching

-The Section offers undergraduate courses in the following degree programmes.
+The Section offers undergraduate courses in the following degree programs.

 Medicine (BSc and MSc)